 Jesse Thielke: I guess that’s a good way you could look at all those things because they’ve happened to so many people.
 There’s so many proven examples of all those different things.
 But none of them are what happened to me.
 I think you can see now by the way that I wrestle on the world stage, which is of a much higher difficulty and degree than wrestling on the national stage, I’m over here throwing people around, dominating, ready to go.
 Wisconsin was just not a good environment for me.
 I didn’t get along with the coaches and that ended up leading to a lot of backlash.
-So I decided it was time for me to go do my own thing.
+So, I decided it was time for me to go do my own thing.
 And quickly I was right.
-You look at the results of me this year versus them this year as a team, which falls on their leadership, and it’s safe to say I left for a reason.
+You look at the results of me this year versus theirs this year as a team, which falls on their leadership, and it’s safe to say I left for a reason.
 That I did what I did for a reason and it has been working out for me in my favor.

 So honestly, I just picked the wrong school.
 When I was recruited there, there were different coaches and people in charge.
 And they left for a reason.
 All these people are leaving for a reason.
 Only the alumni who got hired as assistant coaches stuck around.
 I was there when Tyler Graff was, and he bolted as soon as he could.
 It’s for a reason, you know?
 So I just let my wrestling, my training, and my work ethic talk for me.
 I don’t have to talk.
 Everyone else can talk, everyone else has excuses.
-At the end of the day, you look at the scoreboard, you look at the results and Jesse Thielke is winning.
+At the end of the day, you look at the scoreboard, you look at the results, and Jesse Thielke is winning.
 And that only changed when he went to Wisconsin.
 That should answer all of your questions right there.

 5PM: Okay, so then do you just regret going to Wisconsin or do you regret continuing wrestling folkstyle?